ctfs/write-ups-2016/0ctf-2016/crypto/equation-2/README.md

 e = 65537
 ```

-I then Googled `Decrypt RSA with p q e` which directed me to [this stack exchange page](http://crypto.stackexchange.com/questions/19444/rsa-given-q-p-and-e), listing the EGCD algorithm as the best option.
+I then Googled `Decrypt RSA with p q e` which directed me to [this Stack Exchange page](http://crypto.stackexchange.com/questions/19444/rsa-given-q-p-and-e), listing the EGCD algorithm as the best option.
 Below is a Python implementation of the EGCD decryption algorithm (courtesy of [Pharisaeus](https://github.com/Pharisaeus)).
 The output?

 `0ctf{Keep_ca1m_and_s01ve_the_RSA_Eeeequati0n!!!}`